quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Recovery Period

-Recovery is a period of time beginning with detection of a lost packet or the reception of an ECN-CE mark.
+Recovery is a period of time beginning with detection of a lost packet or an increase in the ECN-CE counter.
 Because QUIC retransmits stream data and control frames, not packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
 This is slightly different from TCP's definition of recovery ending when the lost packet that started recovery is acknowledged.

 During recovery, the congestion window is not increased or decreased.
-As such, multiple lost packets and/or ECN-CE marks only decrease the congestion window once as long as they're lost before exiting recovery.
+As such, multiple lost packets and/or increases in the ECN-CE counter only decrease the congestion window once as long as they're lost before exiting recovery.
 This causes QUIC to decrease the congestion window multiple times if retransmisions are lost, but limits the reduction to once per round trip.

 ## Tail Loss Probe